ray-project/ray/doc/source/tune/guides/plot_tune-usage.rst

 Search Space (Grid/Random)
 --------------------------

-.. warning:: If you use a Search Algorithm, you may not be able to specify lambdas or grid search with this
+.. warning:: If you use a Search Algorithm, you will need to use a different search space API.
-    interface, as the search algorithm may require a different search space declaration.

 You can specify a grid search or random search via the dict passed into ``tune.run(config=)``.